I’m going to let you into a little secret, ok? Lagunas de Chacahua, Oaxaca. That’s it, that’s the secret.

 You can’t visit the pristine beaches of Chacahua National Park without sitting for a while and enjoying them.
 But be careful not to dip your toes too close to the water’s edge, or you might be taken out by a strong wave!

-What makes this place so perfect though, is the gentle current flowing from the sea into the lagoon.
-You can jump off the beach sandbank at one end, float slowly downstream for 20 or 30 metres and then walk back up onto the beach!
+And that’s the estuary of the lagoon, just a stone’s throw from the main beach.
+There’s no waves, just a small beach and a gentle current flowing from the sea into the lagoon.
+For a lazy river-like experience, step off the beach sandbank at one end, float slowly downstream for 20 or 30 metres and then walk back up onto the beach!

 Climb to the lighthouse

 Across the mouth of the lagoon, sits a small lighthouse (El Faro in Spanish) on top of the hill.
-While the lighthouse itself might not be much to look at, the views from the top are incredible!
+While the lighthouse itself might not be much to look at, the views from the top are incredible – one of my highlights of Laguna de Chacahua!

-Take a boat to the other side, where one of the locals will likely point you in the direction of the walk start point as soon as they see you’re a tourist.
+Take a boat to the other side for a few pesos.
+Then one of the locals will likely point you in the direction of the walk start point as soon as they see you’re a tourist.

-It’s a short but steep and sweaty almost straight uphill walk to the lighthouse.
-You can climb up inside the lighthouse – you did use to be able to climb out through the hatch too, but when I visited this had been padlocked shut.
+It’s a short but steep and sweaty almost straight uphill walk to the top.
+You can climb up inside the lighthouse – you used to be able to climb out through the hatch too, but when I visited this had been padlocked shut.

 You’ll probably have to wait a little bit for a boat ride back while using any means available to flag down the boat driver on the other side.
 But, your (perhaps wavering) patience will be rewarded eventually!